PriyamvadaKumar/PriyamvadaKumar/README.md

 Hi There :wave:

-Computational biologist with experience in analyzing NGS and medical image datasets
+I'm a Computational biologist with experience in analyzing NGS and medical image datasets

 Contributed to various projects and research including protein-drug interaction, disease spread modeling, anomaly detection and biological system simulation.